Should I Switch Mortgage Lenders at Renewal or Stay With My Bank?

 When borrowers start three weeks before renewal, the leverage is gone.
 At that point the easiest option wins by default, and the easiest option is almost always the first offer already sitting in the app.
 The full 90-day plan is laid out in the 2026 renewal trap guide.

-The question underneath the question
+What is the question underneath the question?

 Whether to stay or switch is not actually the right frame.
 The question that determines the answer is: what structure produces the lowest total cost of borrowing over your next term and beyond?